“Power over the public is public power,” even when “private persons are permitted to buy and sell, own and bequeath it, as they deem most profitable.”

 In an industrial civilization, when its first phase is over, most economic activity is corporate activity.
 It is carried on, not by individuals, but by groups, which are endowed by the State with a legal status, and the larger of which, in size, complexity, specialization of functions and unity of control, resemble less the private enterprise of the past than a public department.
 As far as certain great industries are concerned, employment must be found in the service of these corporations, of not at all.
 Hence the mass of mankind pass their working lives under the direction of a hierarchy, whose heads define, as they think most profitable, the lines on which the common enterprise is to proceed, and determine, subject to the intervention of the State and voluntary organizations, the economic, and to a considerable, though diminishing, extent, the social environment of their employees.
 Possessing the reality of power, without the decorative trappings–unless, as in England is often the case, it thinks it worth while to buy them–this business oligarchy is the effective aristocracy of industrial nations, and the aristocracy of tradition and prestige, when such still exists, carries out its wishes and courts its favours.
 In such conditions, authority over human beings is exercised, not only through political, but through economic organs.
 The problem of liberty, therefore, is necessarily concerned, not only with political, but also with economic relations.

 It is true, of course, that the problems are different.
 But to suppose that the abuses of economic power are trivial, or that they are automatically prevented by political democracy, is to be deceived by words.
-Freedom is always, no doubt, a matter of degree; no man enjoys all the requirements of full personal development, and all men possess some of them.
-It is not only compatible with conditions in which all men are fellow‐servants, but would find in such conditions its most perfect expression.
+Freedom is not only compatible with conditions in which all men are fellow‐servants, but would find in such conditions its most perfect expression.
 What it excludes is a society where only some are servants, while others are masters.

 For, whatever else the idea involves, it implies at least, that no man shall be amenable to an authority which is arbitrary in its proceedings, exorbitant in its demands, or incapable of being called to account when it abuses its office for personal advantage.
 In so far as his livelihood is at the mercy of an irresponsible superior, whether political or economic, who can compel his reluctant obedience by force majeure, whose actions he is unable to modify or resist, save at the cost of grave personal injury to himself and his dependents, and whose favour he must court, even when he despises it, he may possess a profusion of more tangible blessings, from beer to motorbicycles, but he cannot be said to be in possession of freedom.
 In so far as an economic system grades mankind into groups, of which some can wield, if unconsciously, the force of economic duress for their own profit or convenience, whilst others must submit to it, its effect is that freedom itself is similarly graded.
 Society is divided, in its economic and social relations, into classes which are ends, and classes which are instruments.
 Like property, with which in the past it has been closely connected, liberty becomes the privilege of a class, not the possession of a nation.